LexiFi/menhir/README.md

 2015 by François Pottier.
 A much faster algorithm was contributed in 2021 by Frédéric Bour.

+The new code back-end, which produces efficient and well-typed OCaml code, was implemented throughout the year 2021 by Émile Trotignon and François Pottier.
+It relies on a new intermediate language, StackLang.

 Today, the principal maintainer of Menhir is François Pottier.

 The intellectual property of Menhir (including the OCaml libraries `menhirLib`